 Here’s why: A general, old rule of thumb says that it costs five times more to acquire a new customer than to keep a current one.
 Maybe it’s more than five times these days due to the greater number of choices available to consumers.

-While some adjustments are unavoidable, like in the current COVID-19 pandemic and economic downturn, customers basically still want to feel special.
+While some adjustments are unavoidable, like in the COVID-19 pandemic and economic downturn, customers basically still want to feel special.

 Or put another way, they want to feel delight, that continuing to spend money with your business is a pleasure.
 A loyal customer is engaged at a more emotional level.
 You’ve earned their trust, their confidence.